 When a new version of SOLIDWORKS is released, most users choose to perform an upgrade on their machine.
-However, what if one of your customers is still stuck on an older release, while you already made the upgrade?
+However, what if one of your customers is still using an older release?
 If you are caught in this situation, there is a way to keep a previous version on the same machine.

-Step 1: First, we’ll run the setup.exe from the newer installation media.
+STEP 1: First, we’ll run the setup.exe from the newer installation media.
 Refer to the Alignex Guide to Downloading SOLIDWORKS Installation Media if needed.

-Step 3: Enter the SOLIDWORKS serial number and then click on Next.
-If additional serial numbers are needed, please check the boxes below to make sure they're entered.
+STEP 3: Enter the SOLIDWORKS serial number and then click on next.

 NOTE: This may be prepopulated from a previous install.

-Step 4: When choosing an installation option, select the Create a new installation of SOLIDWORKS and then next.
+STEP 4: When choosing an installation option, select the Create a new installation of SOLIDWORKS and then next.
 This will install the SOLIDWORKS version on the machine while keep existing versions.

-Step 5: On the summary page, there will be a screen that summarizes the settings for installing another version.
-The two file paths highlighted in red below are for installing the main SOLIDWORKS software and the toolbox files.
+STEP 5: On the summary page, we’ll get a screen that summarizes the settings for installing another version.
+A couple of things that are highlighted are the paths for installing the main SOLIDWORKS software and the Toolbox files.
 Our recommendation would be to change these locations to differentiate the SOLIDWORKS versions.

-Final Step: Repeat the same steps for the toolbox location.
-Once finished, both the installation and toolbox locations now have the version year in their respective paths.
-Once we verify the rest of the options, we can go ahead and click Install Now.
+STEP 8: Once finished, we can see that both the installation and toolbox locations now have the version year in their respective paths.
+Once we verify the rest of the options, we can go ahead and click on Install Now.

-Q: Why would a user want to keep different versions on the same machine?
-Shouldn’t they always be on the latest release?
+Q: Why would a user want to keep multiple versions on the same machine?
+Shouldn’t we always be on the latest release?

-Some customers may not have had a chance to upgrade, or certain customer’s work with vendors that are still on different versions.
-Older versions of SOLIDWORKS files will work with the newer versions but not vice versa.
+Many users work with vendors that are still on different version.
+Saving files in that older version of SOLIDWORKS files will work with the newer versions but not vice versa.
 Therefore, keeping different versions of the software allows customers to work with their vendors accordingly.

 Q: How is my serial number affected?
 Does it take up an extra activation?
 Is there an extra cost for keeping multiple versions of SOLIDWORKS on the same machine?

-Here’s the good news: keeping two or more versions on the same machine will use the existing serial number currently on the machine and will not take up an extra activation.
-We can theoretically have multiple versions opened up at the same time and it will still take up only one activation.
+Keeping two or more versions on the same machine will use the existing serial number that is currently on the machine and therefore, an extra activation is not taken up.
+We can theoretically have multiple versions opened up at the same time due to this.
 This applies to both a standalone and network license.

-Q: Will there be any issues with settings and other related products if I keep multiple versions of SOLIDWORKS?
+Q: Will we run into any issues with settings and other related products if we keep multiple versions of SOLIDWORKS?

 Please refer to this link about coexistence rules: http://help.solidworks.com/2019/English/Installation/install_guide/c_product_coexistence_rules.htm

-Q: Is there a way to copy settings from different versions (ex. toolbars, shortcuts, etc.) using the Settings Copy Wizard?
+Q: Is there a way to copy our settings from different versions (ex.
+Toolbars, shortcuts, etc.) using the Settings Copy Wizard?

-For other technical resources from Alignex, check out our technical support documents.
+For other technical resources from Alignex, check out our other technical support documents.
 Don't forget to subscribe to the Alignex Blog below for content like this delivered straight to your inbox.